 Challenge #3: Revenue Growth

-Revenue growth has been a particular challenge for providers this past year as a result of the pandemic, but even in normal times, hospitals are always looking to grow revenues.
+Revenue growth was a particular challenge for providers the past several years as a result of the pandemic, but even in normal times, hospitals are always looking to grow revenues.
 We recently discussed 6 ways to recover revenue losses and stop the leaks.
 Now, let’s look into some tech solutions that can aid in revenue growth efforts.

 Revenue Growth Solutions